 Kannath is the God of magic, knowledge, tactics, and the weather.

-Kannath is one of the few Gods not aligned under any one Power.
-Instead Kannath follows Fate’s plan, or at least what he can perceive of it.
-He will work with any of the three Powers if it will help him accomplish goals.
+Kannath is aligned firmly under Enoth, and is considered his right hand.
+Kannath attempts to decipher Fate’s plan, and help impose the proper implementation of it into the world, which Enoth greatly approves of.
 Kannath believes one should try and gain as much knowledge as possible, while also working to keep it out of the hands of those that would seek to do harm with it.

 Kannath is simply a spigot through which magic flows, he has a vision, that only The Powers could understand, for the nature of magic and how mortals interact with the magic he chooses to give them.
 Every blown spell, every fumbled incantation is really the result of Kannath’s will, which can lead to mages being tempted to curse his name when a spell fails–except they don’t as that would raise his ire.